Ericsson Radio Systems

-Ericsson Radio Systems AB was the name of a wholly owned subsidiary in the Ericsson sphere, founded January 1, 1983 by buying out all former owners of Svenska Radioaktiebolaget (SRA).
+Ericsson Radio Systems AB was the name of a wholly owned subsidiary in the Ericsson sphere, founded on 1 January 1983 by buying out all former owners of Svenska Radioaktiebolaget (SRA).
 The company was well known in Scandinavia and elsewhere in the 1980s, as it was deploying NMT systems and developing a line of mobile telephones under the brand name Hotline.
 In 2002 the subsidiary changed its name to simply Ericsson AB and absorbed 19 other legal entities in the Ericsson sphere, but kept its company registration number with the Swedish state, so it is still the same legal entity as Ericsson Radio Systems.
 The merge of the smaller legal entities was done to cut down operating costs.
 The main activity within Ericsson AB is infrastructure for mobile telephony.

 History

-January 1, 1983, the company became a wholly owned subsidiary under the name Ericsson Radio Systems AB.
+1 January 1983, the company became a wholly owned subsidiary under the name Ericsson Radio Systems AB.
 This year the company had 3998 employees and described its business as advanced wireless communications for civilian use.
 The company was organized in the following areas: